-There are some professional stylists that will tell you it is okay to moose and gel after washing the hair because it will prepare the hair to stay in place during the appointment.
+Some professional stylists will tell you it is okay to moose and gel after washing the hair because it will prepare the hair to stay in place during the appointment.

-However, there are some professional stylists that will tell you not to use such products because they will have to be washed out before the stylist goes to work.
+However, some professional stylists will tell you not to use such products because they will have to be washed out before the stylist goes to work.

 There Might Be Special Considerations